Members Info

 Player welfare superstars

 The trainer must attend and be available at each match the Saints play for the duration of the match.
-All junior coaches and trainers are to wear identification bibs.

 The trainer ensures that players wellbeing and health is looked after during each match.
 They will each have formal first aid qualifications (accredited to minimum Emergency Response Coordinator (ERC)).

-The Saints need to make sure that our trainers have correctly filled and lodged their registration on Game Day prior to the commencement of Round 1 or their first game.
 All Trainers must also be listed on the EDFL Club Officials Form.
 This form must be lodged by the club with the EDFL by April 1 or before an individual Trainer’s first game of the season.
 Trainers cannot to be listed on the team sheet without valid accreditation or an interim permission letter from the EDFL Football Operations Department.

 If a person carries out the duties of a Trainer unaccredited, then the EDFL Board at their discretion may apply the following penalties: